markcmurphy/devdocs-portal/Customers.md

 Customer Addresses are the addresses that are associated with a Customer Account when customers enter a new billing or shipping address at checkout.
 They can also be set by the customer while logged in to their store account.

 ### Difference between v2 and v3
-The main distinction between Customers V2 and V3 is only certain resources can be managed through each API.
+The main distinction between Customers V2 and V3 is you can only manage certain resources using either API.

 V2 Customers API allows you to manage the following resources:
 * Customers